throw-if-null/rooster/README.md

-# rooster
+# Rooster
 Rooster :rooster: is log extractor.
-It extracts docker logs like `docker run` from your Azure App Service console logs and sends them to a configurable location.
+It extracts docker logs about new container deployment (`docker run`) Kudu API and sends them to SqlServer, MongoDb or Slack.
 Currently supported locations include:
 * Sql Database
 * MongoDb
 * Slack